andrewdingcanada8/citogenesis/README.md

 **Visual Design:**
 It’s a game that needs to look good, as people will not like a bad design.
 We've polled some underclassmen and they said one of their top reasons for liking a game was visual design.
 This means that we will have to work a lot on rendering

+Approved - main focus should be on AI and multiplayer components

+Note: you do not need to resubmit a final project idea.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_